-Patrick Williams, a soon-to-be dad, has a pointed question for Washington state legislators about whether they’ll take action on family and medical leave insurance (HB 1273):
+Patrick Williams, a soon-to-be dad, has a pointed question for Washington state legislators about when they’ll finally take action on family and medical leave insurance (HB 1273):

 Full text: “Good morning.
 My name is Patrick Williams.
 My wife, Caitlin, and I are eagerly awaiting the birth of our first child.

 I met Caitlin in San Francisco, where I had my first real job after earning a degree in Computer Science from the University of Washington.
 Caitlin was attending Berkeley at the time, and she went on to get her Masters from Cal State.

 We both pride ourselves in working hard, and making the most of our opportunities.